 How much are tickets?

-Ticket pricing is listed on our ticket page.
+Ticket pricing will be listed on our ticket page.
 You can also sign up for our attendee mailing list to be notified when ticket sales are open and when early bird and pre-registration will end.
 Generally tickets start being sold in January for the next convention.
-Our early bird pricing will be in effect this year until April 17th.

 How much are children’s tickets?